 The following are highlighted in the gallery in celebration of the project’s completion…

 Ryan Gorrie Bizindaadiwag

-Installation will be at Michelle Jean Park, 65 Granville Street, Winnipeg
+Installation at Michelle Jean Park, 65 Granville Street, Winnipeg

 Learning the Languages With B (aka LLB)